SOPA/PIPA & the largest internet protest in history

 » What did people do to stop SOPA/PIPA?

 » Common misconception with the term "Going Dark"

 » List of travel blogs that protested against SOPA/PIPA

-A U.S. proposed bill that would allow the U.S. Department of Justice, along with copyright holders, to seek legal action against websites accused of enabling or facilitating copyright infringement
+SOPA (Stop Online Piracy Act): A United States of America proposed bill that would allow the U.S. Department of Justice, along with copyright holders, to seek legal action against websites accused of enabling or facilitating copyright infringement

 Online communities such as You Tube, Twitter, Facebook, forums or websites were someone can leave a comment could and would be held accountable for other people's actions such as comments or posting photos that violate copyright or censorship issues.
 Such websites could be taken offline without consent by such an act.